KyleRego/anki_record/README.md

 ## Usage

-This example shows how to create a new Anki package and also most of the features of the gem:
+This example shows how to create a new Anki package and most of the API:

 ```ruby
 require "anki_record"